srijken/web-www-v2/content/faq/_index.en.md

           Learn more about what to do when you receive an email. \[link naar email-pagina]
         title: Why did I receive an email of DIVD / CSIRT?
+      - title: Who works for DIVD?
+        description: >-
+          Most of our volunteers work in cybersecurity as their daily job, this could be at a comercial security company, government or as a freelancer.
+Some of our volunteers don't work in security at all but have great interest in making the digital world safer.

+          **A﻿ll of our volunteers are screened and provided an certificate of conduct.
+Our code of conduct is sacred, we do not deviate from it.**
 ---